owenchanghao/spider-pbc/README.md

-# spider-pbc
-A Python-based web scraping script for People's Bank of China (PBC).
+# A Python-based web scraping script for information from People's Bank of China (PBC).